 Welch is standing as well, defiantly glaring at Christian.
 Christian must have said something to piss him off, too.
 I wouldn’t be too cocky, Mr. Welch.
 My man does sign your paychecks and he looks like he’s about to lunge at you any second.
 I stay close to Jason as quietly instructed, still looking at Christian with concern.
 What has happened to upset him so badly?

-He slowly opens his eyes to the room and they are so full of rage and fury that all I can see is “predator.”
+He slowly opens his eyes to the room and they’re so full of rage and fury that all I can see is “predator.”
 Did I fuck up coming here and interfering with his business?

 “She’s living beyond her means—not far beyond, but beyond,” Welch answers coolly.

-“No Sir,” he spit before leaving the office with Jason close behind him.
-As Christian starts talking to this woman, I can hear Jason talking sharply to Welch.
+“No, sir,” he spits before leaving the office with Jason close behind him.
+As Christian starts talking to this woman, I can hear Jason speaking sharply to Welch.
 I step out of the office while Christian is distracted and stand just outside of the great room.
-Nobody is giving me any details, so I’m going to get them the best way that I can.
+Nobody’s giving me any details, so I’m going to get them the best way that I can.

 “I don’t care that he pissed you off, Alex.
 That man is our boss and he has a right to be angry right now!”
 Jason snaps.

 “I don’t need him to tell me how to do my job!
 I appreciate that he’s a smart man, but he needs to leave security to me,” Welch retorts.